TheFibonacciEffect/EAW-Mod/Readme.md

           4. Open the corresponding file, for example STORY_SANDBOX_56_EMPIRE.XML
           5. Add the entry under `<!-- Spawn Tech Level 1 Heroes -->`
    8. You're done, have fun!

-# Units Added
-- Reprisal Star Destroyer
-  - Star Destroyer of Admiral Ozzel
-- 501 Legion
-  - Has doubble the firerate of ordinary stormtroopers and the ability to sprint
-- Eli Vanto
-  - Redruces Price of Tartan Patrol Cruisers
-  - Gives a slight movement speed bonus in combat
-  - Reduces Production Time for Vehicles by half
-  - Reduces Production time for Tartan Patrol Cruisers by 75%
-- Emperor Palpetine
-  - Emperor Palpetine now comes with two imperial Guards